mariadb-corporation/MaxScale/Documentation/Getting-Started/Configuration-Guide.md

 # Configuration Updates

 The current MaxScale configuration may be updating by editing the configuration file and then forcing MaxScale to reread the configuration file.
-To force MaxScale to reread the configuration file a SIGTERM signal is sent to the MaxScale process.
+To force MaxScale to reread the configuration file a SIGHUP signal is sent to the MaxScale process.

 Some changes in configuration can not be dynamically applied and require a complete restart of MaxScale, whilst others will take some time to be applied.